 Martin Villeneuve was with Caroline Dhavernas at the Whistler Film Festival in December 2012, promoting his film Mars et Avril, when he was given a phenomenal opportunity.
 TED (Technology, Entertainment and Design) curator Chris Anderson was in the audience, unbeknownst to Villeneuve, who at that moment was providing Anderson with an audition for his own stage.

 Martin Villeneuve made Quebec’s first science fiction film, Mars et Avril.
-In February 2013, he gave a TED Talk about it at TED2013, thereby becoming the very first French Canadian speaker invited to this prestigious event that took place in Long Beach, California.
+In February 2013, he gave a TED Talk about it at TED2013, thereby becoming the very first speaker from Québec invited to this prestigious event that took place in Long Beach, California.
 His talk, “How I made an impossible film,” has been viewed more than a million times across all platforms and subtitled in 25 languages.
 It is now part of TED’s movie magic list, featuring famed directors such as James Cameron and J.J.
 Abrams!
 Since then, Mars et Avril is being referred to as the “Impossible Film”.